23 Best Places to Visit in Central Mexico in Fall and Winter

 12. Guanajuato City, Guanajuato

-My favorite city in central Mexico (and definitely one of my top 5 in Mexico) is Guanajuato City.
 Guanajuato is a university town made up of colorful streets and a labyrinth of winding callejones, aka alleys, but doesn’t it sound more enticing in Spanish?!

 These callejones aren’t sketchy, though.
 They’re whimsical pedestrian thoroughfares that make way to some of the city’s most popular attractions, including the Callejón del Beso.

-Guanajuato is steeped in art and history– once a prominent mining town and now the host of the annual Festival de Cervantino, an international art festival that takes place each October.
+Guanajuato is steeped in art and history—once a prominent mining town and now the host of the annual Festival de Cervantino, an international art festival that takes place each October.

 You’ll find tons of incredible museums, including the Alhondiga de Granaditas, the childhood home of the famous Mexican artist Diego Rivera, and the macabre Museo de Momias.

 If nature and scenery are more your vibe, take a musical horseback tour through the countryside or wander the grounds of the ex-Hacienda San Gabriel Barrera.
-One of the best things to do in Guanajuato is hike up to the Pipíla monument to take in the view of the city.
-If you’re not up for the trek up the hill through the winding callejones, you can hop on a cable car to the viewpoint.

-I once spent two weeks in Guanajuato, and one of my favorite activities was taking a walk around the Presa de la Olla, a water reservoir just outside of the city center.
-There are lots of beautiful homes in the streets leading to the Presa and some great cafes to pop into along your walk!
+I once spent two weeks in Guanajuato, and one of my favorite activities was walking around the Presa de la Olla, a water reservoir just outside of the city center.

 In the evening, join a callejoneada, a musical walking tour of the city’s most famous callejones.
 I’ve never done anything like it anywhere else!